Novartis/xgxr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-### Note 1:
-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Andrew Stein <andy.stein@gmail.com>'

-  New submission

-  Possibly mis-spelled words in DESCRIPTION:
-   PKPD (27:19, 35:25)
-   Pharmacometrics (2:33)
-   xgx (26:18, 31:54)

 **Comments:**

-* Andrew Stein is the maintainer of the package,
+* Andrew Stein is the maintainer of the package
-* andy.stein@gmail.com is his stable email address,
-* none of the words are misspelled

 ## Downstream dependencies